Television advertisements by country: Europe

 In many European countries, television advertisements appear in longer, but less frequent advertising breaks.
 For example, instead of 3 minutes every 8 minutes, there might be around 6 minutes every half-hour.
 European Union legislation limits the time taken by commercial breaks to 12 minutes per hour (20%), with a minimum segment length of 20 or 30 minutes, depending on the programme content.
 Live imported telecasts with shorter segments, such as U.S. sporting events, replace the original ads with promotional material.
 Advertising broadcast time can vary within the EU and other countries and between networks depending on local policy.
 Unlike in the United States, in Europe the advertising agency name may appear at the beginning or at the end of the advert.

 Croatia

 In Croatia, the commercial broadcasters may show up to 12 minutes of advertising per hour, while the public broadcaster HRT, being partially funded by a license fee, shows less advertising and normally does not interrupt series and films.
 Tobacco advertising is banned but alcohol and non-prescription medications can be advertised on TV.
 Political advertisements are allowed only in the short official campaign period before an election and only in separate blocks from other advertisements.

+Czechia

+Like Greece, Russia.
+On 1 January 2026, Czechia is one of the few countries where the TV Nova, ČT, TV Prima television channel's logo is retained during the commercial break.